 Getting the Most Out of Life -an Anthology from Readers Digest, is one of the more beautiful of the books that I own.
-I keep it on the shelf next to my sewing machine along with a picture of my great grandmother and a little painting of a mushroom and ladybug done by my grandma, to inspire and motivate me in all my creative endeavours.
+I keep it on the shelf next to my sewing machine along with a picture of my great grandmother and a little painting of a mushroom and ladybug done by my grandma, to inspire and motivate me in all my creative endeavors.

 For today I'll share an excerpt I read when I first held this treasure and cracked open the yellowed pages to peer inside.